 Akram is the acting Secretary General of the Inclusive Hadhramout Conference, and president of the Court of First Instance in Hadhramout governorate since 2017.
 He has represented the Conference in numerous political dialogues and workshops in Yemen and abroad, and served as Vice President of the Drafting Committee for the preparation of the Hadramout Inclusive Conference in 2016.
 From 2017 to 2019, he served as Vice President of the Conference’s Political Department, then Assistant Secretary General, and throughout 2020 he was the official spokesperson for the Hadhramout Inclusive Conference’s delegation for the implementation of the Riyadh Agreement.
 Akram has been a judge since 2013, having received his master’s in Judicial Sciences from the Higher Judicial Institute in Sana’a in 2013.
 He received his bachelor’s degree in Law from the Faculty of Law, Aden University, and since 2015 he has also headed the Shaheed Bin Habrish Foundation for Development in Hadhramout

 Husam has been actively involved in development, peacebuilding, political participation and good governance in Yemen since 2004.
 He worked recently with UN Women as a counselor for advocacy and networks, and during the Kuwait negotiations in 2016 he was a member of the national delegation’s technical and logistical support team.
-Husam was one of the independent youth representatives during the National Dialogue Conference in 2013, and head of the Recovering Funds and Looted Land group.
-He holds a bachelor’s in Business Administration from the University of Aden, and has worked with several international and local organizations and governmental institutions including USAID, the Child and Youth Advisory Committee, and the Center of Youth Care in Aden University.
+Husam was one of the independent youth representatives during the National Dialogue Conference in (2013-2014) and a member of the Transitional Justice and National Reconciliation Team and a chairperson of the Recovering Funds and Looted Land group.
+He holds a bachelor’s in Business Administration from the University of Aden, and has worked with several international and local organizations and governmental institutions including USAID, the Advisory Committee for Childhood and Youth, and held the position of Director of the Youth Care Center at the University of Aden.

 Samah is the director of the Planning Department in the Women's National Committee (WNC) and a political activist interested in women's issues and empowerment.
 Samah is a member of the Central Committee of the Nasserist Unionist People’s Organization, and represented the party in the National Dialogue Conference (2013-2014), where she was a member of the Transitional Justice and National Reconciliation group.
 Samah has participated in many political conferences and civil society activities in Yemen.
 She is a founding member of the Yemeni Women’s Pact (Tawafuq) that supports Yemen’s peace process, and a member of the Women's Solidarity Network that addresses women’s issues.

-Ahmed is a human rights and political activist and executive director of Arabian Rights Watch Association (ARWA).
+Ahmed is an economic researcher, human rights activist and executive director of Arabian Rights Watch Association (ARWA).
 Ahmed graduated with a Bachelor of Science in Economics from George Mason University in the United States, and has 15 years of experience working in the oil, banking, real estate and investment sectors in Yemen and internationally.
-More recently, he was a civil society representative in the Economic Advisory Committee in Sana’a until the end of 2019.
-Ahmed is now focused on humanitarian and human rights advocacy, and participated in the formation of the Public Diplomacy Organization, which aims to engage with and give a voice to Yemeni expatriate communities around the world.
+More recently, he was a civil society representative in the Economic Committee in Sana’a until the end of 2019.
+Ahmed is now dedicated to humanitarian and human rights advocacy and has participated in advocating a number of initiatives that focused on confidence building, peace building and neutralizing the economy.

 Yahya is the head of the General Authority for the Book, Publication and Distribution within Yemen’s Ministry of Culture, a position he has held since 2019.
 He has been involved in political work since a young age, including as chair of the Unified Media Committee for Political Parties in Amran governorate in 2012.
 He has worked with several human rights organizations, and headed the National Organization for Defending Rights and Freedoms (HOOD) office in Amran.
 As a journalist, Yahya covered the Sa’ada War from 2004 to 2010, and he worked as a media official for the Youth Revolutionary Council in Amran.
 He has chaired and participated in a number of election management committees, and served as secretary to the governor of Amran, director of the Ministry of Culture branch in Amran, and in 2017 he served as a special advisor to the chief of staff in the Defense Ministry.
 Yahya received his bachelor’s in political science from Sana’a University.